tanishabisht/Learn-ReactBurgerBuilder/README.md

-# Burger Builder React Application
+# Learn - React Burger Builder Application
+This is the sixth installment of a seven-part series designed to improve your React development skills.
 This application is goto guide for best practices in React.
-See all our contributors [here](contributors.md).

-## Want to Contribute?
+## Instructions to run the application
-Refer [contributing.md](./contributing.md) for more info on what is expected in a contribution.
+Follow these instructions to get the application running:
+1. Install Node.js version 14.21.3:
+   - `nvm install v14.21.3`
+   - `nvm use v14.21.3`
+2. Install necessary packages:
+   - `npm install`
+3. Start the application:
+   - To run the project : `npm start`

 ## BurgerBuilder: Folder Structure